awslabs/aws-well-architected-labs/content/Well-ArchitectedTool/200_Labs/200_Integration_with_AWS_Compute_Optimizer_and_AWS_Trusted_Advisor/_index.md

 * Select the Best Pricing Model

 ## Prerequisites
-Now that we retrieve cost optimization data from AWS Cloud Financial Management Services, there are a couple of prerequisites required.
+To retrieve cost optimization data from AWS Compute Optimizer and AWS Trusted Advisor, there are a couple of prerequisites required.

 * An [AWS Account](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html) that you can use for testing, that is not used for production or other purposes.

+* We assume that you already have Amazon EC2 instances up and running.
+We will not provision new EC2 instances to minimize your cost.

 * An Identity and Access Management (IAM) user or federated credentials into that account that has permissions to use Well-Architected Tool ([WellArchitectedConsoleFullAccess managed policy](https://docs.aws.amazon.com/wellarchitected/latest/userguide/security_iam_id-based-policy-examples.html#security_iam_id-based-policy-examples-full-access)).

-* [Opt in for AWS Compute Optimizer](https://docs.aws.amazon.com/compute-optimizer/latest/ug/getting-started.html) You will need to opt in for AWS Compute Optimizer if you have not done so.
-AWS Compute Optimizer analyzes metrics from the past 14 days to generate recommendations.
+* [Opt in for AWS Compute Optimizer](https://docs.aws.amazon.com/compute-optimizer/latest/ug/getting-started.html).
+You will need to opt in for AWS Compute Optimizer if you have not done so.

 * [AWS Trusted Advisor](https://aws.amazon.com/premiumsupport/knowledge-center/trusted-advisor-intro/) Amazon Trusted Advisor provides best practices (or checks) in four categories: cost optimization, security, fault tolerance, and performance improvement.
 This demo will use "Low Utilization Amazon EC2 Instances" check in Cost Optimization.

-* Attach AWS Tags to your existing AWS resources that you want to review against if you have not done so.
-We will attach the same AWS Tags to a workload that you will define through Well-Architected Tool later.
-If there are no AWS Tags attached to your AWS resources, please attach the following AWS Tags to your existing Amazon EC2 Instances as follows:
+* [Attach AWS Tags](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) to your existing AWS resources that you want to review against if you have not done so.
-    ```
-    Key = workload
-    Value = wademo
-    ```
-{{% notice note %}}
-**NOTE:** If you attached your own key and value to AWS resources, please use the same key and value when defining a workload later.
-{{% /notice %}}

 ## Costs
 {{% notice note %}}